mike-weiner/list-github-repositories/README.md

 You can find your Github username within a Github URL or by selecting your profile picture in the upper right-hand corner of Github's website and copy the name listed under: "Signed in as". ***Do not include any symbols with the Github user name.***

+### Why is/are my table(s) not updating on every page refresh?

+This plugin makes use of a transient, a form of cache.
+This means all of your Github repository tables only update every 15 minutes on a page refresh.
+This keep API calls down and decreases the time it takes for your page to load.

+Don't worry!
+Your table will update!
+Give it 15 minutes, come back, refresh the page, and you should see the any changes made!

 ### Why are the repositories being displayed not from the correct user?

 Navigate to the page where the table is being displayed.
 Begin editing the page and examine the `[gitlist user=""]` shortcode on the page.
 Double check that a Github username is entered within the double quotes after `user=` in the shortcode.
 Please check that this is the correct user name.